 Note to editor – change the following paragraphs in 26.3.9.10 HE-LTF

+In the UL MUMIMO transmission not using single stream pilots, the generation of the HE-LTF sequence per frequency segment is to mask the common HE-LTF sequence repeatedly by a distinct orthogonal code.
+For spatial stream k of any UL MU-MIMO frequency allocation, the orthogonal code is the k-th row of the P8which is defined in Equation (22-46).
+If the HE-LTF sequence length of the stream is not a multiple of the code length, the remaining M elements of the HE-LTF sequence of the stream are masked by the first M elements of the orthogonal code.

-The generation of the time domain HE-LTF symbols per frequency segment in an HE SU PPDU, HE MU PPDU, HE extended range SU PPDU, HE trigger-based PPDU using single stream pilots is shown in Figure 26-29 where (#6556) is given by Equation (26-57).
+The generation of the time domain HE-LTF symbols per frequency segment in an HE SU PPDU, HE MU PPDU, HE extended range SU PPDU, HE trigger-based PPDU is shown in Figure 26-29 where (#6556) is given by Equation (26-57).

-Figure 26-29 – Generation of HE-LTF symbols per frequency segment in an HE SU PPDU, HE MU PPDU, HE extended range SU PPDU, and HE trigger-based PPDU using single stream pilots
+Figure 26-29 – Generation of HE-LTF symbols per frequency segment in an HE SU PPDU, HE MU PPDU, HE extended range SU PPDU, and HE trigger-based PPDU

 is given by Equation (26-57).